-When examining international shipping separately using a voyage-based allocation method, CO2 emissions increased from 701 million tonnes in 2012 to 740 million tonnes in 2018, representing a 5.6% increase.
+When examining international shipping separately using a voyage-based allocation method, CO_2 emissions increased from 701 million tonnes in 2012 to 740 million tonnes in 2018, representing a 5.6% increase.
 However, this growth rate was lower than the overall shipping emissions.
-Throughout this period, these international shipping emissions consistently accounted for approximately 2% of global CO2 emissions.
-Conversely, when using the vesselbased allocation method from the Third IMO GHG Study [33], international shipping CO2 emissions grew from 848 million tonnes in 2012 to 919 million tonnes in 2018, marking an 8.4% increase.
+Throughout this period, these international shipping emissions consistently accounted for approximately 2% of global CO_2 emissions.
+Conversely, when using the vesselbased allocation method from the Third IMO GHG Study (Smith, et al, 2015), international shipping CO_2 emissions grew from 848 million tonnes in 2012 to 919 million tonnes in 2018, marking an 8.4% increase.